-It is probably a good idea to partner with someone in your own lab set so that you can work together during the scheduled lab sessions.
+You should partner with someone in your own lab set so that you can work together during the scheduled lab sessions.
+You should also partner with someone who wants to invest the same level of effort into the project (bare minimum versus maximum effort).